 What is the best life insurance company?

-Life insurance is a common part of many financial plans for caring for the people in your life who depend on you.
+Life insurance is an important component of many financial plans for caring for the people in your life who depend on you.
 There are many excellent life insurance companies and you will want to select one with which you feel meets your personal and financial goals.
-Some of the factors to consider in your search include:
+Some of the factors to consider in your search for coverage includes:

 - Breadth of product offering

 - Financial strength

 If your goal is to establish an inheritance for relatives or leave an amount for charity, you would need to buy the amount necessary to reach those goals.
 Each situation differs, but many people want to leave enough through a life insurance policy to maintain the support currently provided for dependents.
 To help determine the amount of life insurance you will need for this purpose, financial experts typically recommend factoring in other sources of income that will support your dependents, such as Social Security or investments.